BraidenCutforth/Seng350Project/project-rubric.md

 - test suite present/part of CI
 - test coverage reasonable and meaningful

+Marks deducted:

+- Asynchronous programming was not followed everywhere. (-1)

 ## Notes M3

 (explaining why marks were deducted)
 -----

+- Asynchronous programming was only done to connect to database.
+The read/write operation could also be implemented Asynchronously.